todogroup/governance/structure/ambassadors/ambassador-manual.md

 No. Submit the contribution; the review system will follow up and recommend a score.

 **Can I submit after the month ends?**
 Yes.
-Late submissions can count toward annual totals.
+Late submissions can count.

 **Does answering community questions count?**
-Yes, when it's tied to a TODO initiative and there's enough evidence to review.
+Yes, when it's tied to a TODO initiative, and there's enough evidence to review.
 Remove private or sensitive details from any screenshots or summaries.

 **Do I have to organize a meetup?**
 No. Meetups are one path.
 Blogging, speaking, contributing to repos and deliverables, co-chairing a working group, and supporting the community all